Guestlogix/back-end-take-home/SUBMISSION.md

 # bomber

 *bomber* is a typical Flask REST API set up to serve flight routes from a PostgreSQL database.
-It runs on localhost:8080/ by default.
+It runs on `localhost:8080/` by default.

 Ex: `curl "http://localhost:8080/?origin=YYZ&destination=HND"`

 ## Getting Started

-The API

 ### Vagrant